Abhishek86798/saaro-creations/DEPLOYMENT_CHECKLIST.md

 2. **Client Components Fixed** ✓
    - All components using hooks have `'use client'` directive
-   - Zustand store configured with `skipHydration: true`
+   - Zustand store configured with SSR-safe storage
-   - Manual hydration added to CartSidebar
+   - Client-side mounting check added to CartSidebar
+   - Fixed "getServerSnapshot should be cached" error

 ## 🔧 Required: Environment Variables in Netlify